jgnewman/strux/README.md

 By using Strux's extension of React's `Component` class, you get access to 2 new features:

-1. A new static class called `takesStateWhen`.
+1. A new static method called `takesStateWhen`.
 2. A new lifecycle method called `componentTakesState`.

 In addition to having these new methods exposed, Strux works behind the scenes